 5. Write it down first

 Speaking takes practice.
 To learn how to speak you need to – speak!
 But writing also helps immensely.
 When you write about something, find a method for memorizing new words.
 Read what you wrote, make vocabulary lists, make sentences to use these words, etc. Then, you’ll be well prepared to have a conversation about that topic.
 Also, read my article about the most powerful method to learn Serbian.

 Serbian has a very complex grammar and it’s a bit difficult to learn – simply because of the cases, if nothing else.
 But even if you don’t use the grammar correctly, people will understand you in context.
 Don’t be afraid of making mistakes.
 Let’s face it: you will make many, many mistakes.
 So does anyone who speaks a foreign language.
 That’s why it’s good to have someone you feel comfortable with even for laughing at your own mistakes.

-You know, when I was starting to speak Greek, I tried to use an Italian word for peanuts the Greek way (it had worked many times before, with words like curtains, cat etc.), and what I said sounded like “I ate testicles” – and I survived!
+You know, when I was starting to speak Greek, I tried to use the Italian word for peanuts and make it sound Greek.
+(It had worked many times before, with words like curtains, cat etc.) But what I said sounded like “I ate testicles” – and I survived!
 And now I’m fluent in Greek.

 Practice and laugh, that’s what you should do!

 How to find a good Serbian language teacher?
 Not an easy task.
 When choosing your Serbian teacher, pay attention to the traits that will help you recognize a true talent

 Did you know that many Serbian leg idioms are actually the same in English and Norwegian?
 That was a surprise for me too!